adamsteer/f4g-oceania-pdal/readme.md

 @adamdsteer
 adam@spatialised.net

+## Warning

+A lot has changed in PDAL since 2018, and I no longer use Amazon Web Services to host data.
+Some parts of this workshop do not work as advertised until data can be migrated to a new host.
+Others may work better with newer PDAL features.
+An update is slowly arriving...

 ## Introduction

 This repository contains materials for a point cloud processing workshop developed by Dr. Adam Steer, originally for the FOSS4G SotM Oceania conference in 2018.